tapdata/tapdata-docs/docs/faq/data-pipeline.md

 ### Does it support data synchronization for sharded databases?

 Yes.
-Tapdata can synchronize data from multiple sources to the same target table.
+TapData can synchronize data from multiple sources to the same target table.

 ### Does it support changing the name of the data synchronization object in the target database?